 Members and Patrons of the Museum are part of a unique and warm community, and enjoy a range of benefits including access to exclusive members-only events.

-The Museum offers a diverse and engaging range of online and onsite educational programs for primary and secondary school students.
+The Museum offers a diverse and engaging range of virtual workshops and onsite excursions for primary and secondary school students.
 Through encounters with Holocaust survivors, Museum educators and knowledgeable guides, history is brought to life and made relevant to students’ specific learning outcomes.

-For teachers, the Museum holds NESA-accredited teacher training webinars throughout the year, designed to provoke new ways of thinking, invigorate classroom teaching practices and provide relevant resources.
+For teachers, the Museum holds teacher professional development sessions throughout the year, designed to provoke new ways of thinking, invigorate classroom teaching practices and provide relevant resources.

 The Sydney Jewish Museum is able to continue its vital work through the generosity of its supporters.
-The Museum does not receive any government funding and, as with all museums, cannot survive on membership and entrance fees alone.
+The Museum receives no government funding for our operational needs and, as with all museums, cannot survive on membership and entrance fees alone.